ioncho/JetBrains_1task/update_php_with_phpstorm.md

 # How to update your PHP codebase without breaking the website?
 PHP code update to a newer version may be a real challenge.
 It doesn't only require time but can also lead to website breakdowns in case the code review wasn't done accordingly.
 Never update the PHP codebases to a  newer PHP version then?
-Of course not.
+Of course, not.

 In this blog post we talk about why you need to regularly upgrade your PHP version and how to make it in a smooth and safe way with the recently released [PhpStorm 2022.2](https://blog.jetbrains.com/phpstorm/2022/08/phpstorm-2022-2-is-now-available/?utm_source=blog.jetbrains.com&utm_medium=content&utm_campaign=php-update#Rector_support).